suki-workshop/suki-workshop.github.io/cfp.md

 ---

 # Call for Papers
 World knowledge is distributed across diverse resources in either structured (tables, lists, graphs, and databases) or unstructured forms (texts, large pretrained language models).
 Recently, there have been extensive efforts to represent, inject, and ground knowledge in various NLP tasks.
-Because many downstream applications require the integration of structured and unstructured knowledge, it is essential to design more generalized models to handle multiple sources of knowledge inputs.
+Because many downstream applications require the integration of both structured and unstructured knowledge, it is essential to design more generalized models to handle multiple sources of knowledge inputs.
 However, recent NLP progress is mostly focused on dealing with homogeneous external knowledge resource in a single form.
 This workshop aims to bring researchers from different backgrounds together to discuss challenges and promote solutions in NLP techniques for jointly dealing with structured and unstructured knowledge.
 This draws wide attention from multiple NLP areas such as Information Extraction, Question Answering, Semantic Parsing, Information Retrieval, Fact Verification, Summarization, Data-to-Text Generation, and Conversational AI.

 We seek submissions in two tracks: